MHasnainJafri/LaravelStarterKit/README.md

 This is a Laravel project that integrates a variety of useful packages to enhance functionality, improve development workflows, and support additional features.
 Below is an overview of the packages included in this project and how to use them.

+for caching and securing .htaccess
+PWA
+security Middleware

+SecurityHeadersMiddleware
+ContentSecurityPolicyMiddleware

 ## Requirements

 Before running the project, make sure you have the following installed: